cosmos/sdk-tutorials/feegrant/index.md

 - You will learn how to spin up a single node network using the simulation application in Cosmos SDK (`simapp`).
 - Set Alice up to be a validator.
-- Bob is the grantee who receives a `BasicAllowance` that allows Bob to send `kudos` tokens to Carol, even though Bob has zero `stake` to pay for fees.
+- Bob is the grantee who receives a `BasicAllowance` that allows Bob to send `kudos` tokens to Alice, even though Bob has zero `stake` to pay for fees.
-- Carol is the granter and grants a `BasicAllowance` to Bob.
+- Alice is the granter and grants a `BasicAllowance` to Bob.

 ## Requirements